 Students may request to defer to another Practical Nursing program once within one year of submitting an application.
-Students must request a deferral prior to the program start date for the session they applied to.
+Students must request a deferral prior to the program start date for the session to which they applied.
 The program term they may join will be determined on the basis of space availability.